 If you’ve ever shopped for a new home, you’ve likely toured a beautifully decorated model.
 And while many model homes give the illusion of effortless style, there’s more preparation and research that goes into the design process than you may think.
-We sat down with Courtney Rogers, Lindsey Wright, Liz Combs and Brittney Gallagher, the four incredibly talented designers that make up Empire’s Atlanta design team.
+We sat down with Courtney Collins, Lindsey Wooten, Liz Combs, Brittney Gallagher and Julia Semon, the five incredibly talented designers that make up Empire’s Atlanta design team.
 The dynamic decorators let us in on what it takes to bring a beautiful model home to life and shared a few expert tips, tricks and trends to keep in mind when designing your own home.

 Meet the Design Team

 Julia is an Associate Designer at Empire and has worked in the interior design industry for five years.
 At Empire, Julia works within many different aspects of the design process, from community branding to selecting the hard finishes on a model home.

 Courtney is Empire’s Design Director, with over 13 years of experience working in the industry.
 Courtney oversees the entire design process, from floorplans to the finished model, ensuring homeowners receive a product that serves them and their community the best.

 Lindsey is the Senior Designer and Model Home Manager, and is an Atlanta native with 6 years of design experience.
 Lindsey loves working with customers to make their dreams come to life.

 Liz is the Senior Designer at Empire, and has been a part of the team for over 6 years.
 Her favorite part of the design process is getting to see everything come to life, and seeing the homebuyer’s vision realized.